-whaleparties asked: Have you found any lady/lady, lady/dude or dude/dude romances in recent YA that you've been particularly enamored with?
+whaleparties said: Have you found any lady/lady, lady/dude or dude/dude romances in recent YA that you've been particularly enamored with?
 Are they canon romances, or not?
 And, just because I'm curious, how do you feel about people liking non-canon romances as an author and as a consumer?
 Is there ever any cognitive dissonance there, or are you pretty comfortable with the shippin' ways of yourself and others?
 What about with your own books?
 Sorry, I'm just pretty curious!
 Also looking for recs :T

 What an awesome question!
 I just moved house and only got the internet back today (internet, I missed you, never leave me again, baby) so I have a mile-high pile of work to do, but I shall CELEBRATE my return by answering.

 Okay, since last time when I started babbling about shipping there was a bit of confusion, a brief primer on these terms!

 Canon = actually in the books/movie/TV show in question